amoskyalo/Katsura/README.md

  1. Browse: Users can explore a wide range of restaurants and their menus.
 They can filter and search for specific cuisines, dishes, or restaurants based on their preferences.
 2. Order: Users can select items from the menu, customize their order (e.g., choose toppings, specify dietary preferences), and add items to their cart.
 They can also view the order summary before placing it.
 3. Payment: The app supports secure payment methods, such as credit/debit cards, digital wallets, or cash on delivery.
 Users can securely complete their transactions within the app.
-4. Track Order: Once an order is placed, users can track the status of their order in real-time.
+4. Track Order: Once an order is placed, users can track the status of their order in real time.
 They receive updates on the preparation, packaging, and delivery stages.
 Notifications keep them informed about estimated delivery times.
 5. User Profiles: Users can create and manage their profiles within the app.
 They can save their delivery addresses, payment details, and favorite restaurants for a personalized experience.

 ## Technologies